-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on December 11, 2009 the landlord served the tenant with the Notice of Direct Request Proceeding via registered mail.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on December 14, 2009 the landlord served the tenant with the Notice of Direct Request Proceeding in person.

 Based on the written submissions of the landlord, I find that the tenant has been served with the Dispute Resolution Direct Request Proceeding documents.